-- Battle on land, sea and air.
+- Battle on land, sea and air with a range of units with their own uses.

 - Technological focused game with lots of game changing technology and experimental units.